xayanide/rbxclistrap/README.md

 - https://www.roblox.com/
 > [!IMPORTANT]
-> Disclaimer: This project is an independent tool and is not affiliated with, endorsed by, or associated with Roblox Corporation.
+> Disclaimer: This project is an independent tool and is not affiliated with, endorsed by, or associated with Roblox and Roblox Corporation.